sahilrajput03/cra-template-fresh/README.md

 # cra-template-fresh

-Create you own custom template of react by following the guide: https://create-react-app.dev/docs/custom-templates/.
+Create you own custom template of react by following the guide [here](https://create-react-app.dev/docs/custom-templates/).